IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

-Most games are also available at [gravesnail.itch.io](https://gravesnail.itch.io/).
+Games also available at [gravesnail.itch.io](https://gravesnail.itch.io/).

 `2023`
 ***the ice: a tragic roleplaying game***<br>18-page PDF.
 A tragic LARP about surviving an arctic hellscape over the course of seven scenes.